The borough of Donora, Pa. was incorporated in 1901, soon after the Union Steel Company was founded along the Monongahela River.

-A small group of Jews settled in Donora shortly after the borough was incorporated in 1901.
-They chartered Donora Hebrew Congregation Ohav Sholom on August 24, 1903, and established a cemetery in Carroll Township the following year.
-The Orthodox congregation was among the first in the mid-Monongahela River valley and initially drew congregants from nearby Monessen, Monongahela, Charleroi and Belle Vernon.
+A small group of Jews chartered Donora Hebrew Congregation Ohav Sholom on August 24, 1903 and established a cemetery in Carroll Township the following year.
+The Orthodox congregation was among the first in the mid-Monongahela River valley and initially drew congregants from the nearby towns of Monessen, Monongahela, Charleroi and Belle Vernon.

 The Jewish community of Donora grew quickly over its first decade, although it always remained small, even by the standards of the region.
 The Jewish population of the borough was approximately 164 in 1906, according to the American Jewish Year Book, and approximately 300 in 1919, according to the Jewish Criterion.
 Ohav Sholom Congregation peaked in the 1920s at 75 families, according to member Arnold Hirsch.